-Dr. Riley has held past academic titles of Clinical Assistant Professor at Hofstra/Northwell School of Medicine, Lake Erie College of Osteopathic Medicine, Ross University School of Medicine, and American University of Antigua School of Medicine.
-She serves as national faculty for the National Board of Osteopathic Medical Examiners (NBOME) and is a member of their 2020–2021 COMAT Family Medicine subcommittee and is a member of the NBOME’s Assessing COVID 19 (ACT) Topics Task Force.
+Dr. Riley has held numerous past academic titles of Clinical Assistant Professor at many medical schools, including Zucker School of Medicine – Hofstra University.
+She serves as national faculty for the National Board of Osteopathic Medical Examiners (NBOME) since 2012 and is a member of their COMAT Family Medicine subcommittee, Blueprint Committee, chair of DEI, and COVID 19 Assessing COVID-19-Related Topics (ACT) Task Force.

 In 2017, Dr. Riley achieved an Academic Qualification in International Medicine and Public Health from the Institute for International Medicine.
 In 2016, she became a Fellow of the American College of Osteopathic Family Physicians (FACOFP).
-In 2013 she was inducted as a Fellow of the Institute of Leadership in Medicine (FILM) and ACOFP's Physician Leadership Institute and became a Certified Physician Leader.
-In 2010, she completed the Training in Policy Studies (TIPS) Fellowship.
-She has completed the ACOFP's Future Leaders series and served as a Future Leader Mentor.
-In December 2020 Dr. Riley graduated from AACOM’s Osteopathic Health Policy Fellowship (OHPF).
+In 2013, she was inducted as a Fellow of the Institute of Leadership in Medicine (FILM) and ACOFP's Physician Leadership Institute and became a Certified Physician Leader.